PyDrocsid/cogs/general/custom_commands/documentation.md

 ## `unalias`

-This command removes an alias from a custom command.
+The unalias command is used to remove an alias from a custom command.

 ```css
 .custom_commands [unalias|u] <alias>